forwardemail/forwardemail.net/app/views/faq/index.md

 6. **TXT Record Test:** through checking if the email address the sender is trying to send to has a TXT DNS record with a valid email forwarding setup.
 The SSL certificates (main domain name or alternative names) of all MX servers of the forwarding destination must match the MX entry.

 7. **ARC:** we use the [Authentication-Results][] header and validate it against the sending domain's DMARC policy.

+## What should I do if I receive spam emails?

+You should unsubscribe from the emailing list (if possible) and block the sender.

+Please do not report the message as spam, but instead forward it to our manually curated and privacy-focused abuse prevention system.

+**The email address to forward spam to is:** <abuse@forwardemail.net>

 ## Can I "send mail as" in Gmail with this